Northern Italy vs Southern Italy – Build YOUR Dream Holiday

 Reputation

-With a longer post-prandial siesta, slow living, and dolce vita fierce defenders, Southern Italians take their time to enjoy life.
+Allowing themselves to a longer post-prandial siesta and slow living, and being dolce vita fierce defenders, Southern Italians take their time to enjoy life.
 Even though this is close to the truth, maintaining that southern Italians don’t work is a bit of a stretch.

 Attitude

-In Northern Italy vs Southern Italy, you might notice a “colder” attitude, but from my personal experience in many places in the north, I never felt they were less hospitable and willing to help.
+Analyzing the Northern Italy vs Southern Italy dilemma, you might notice a “colder” attitude in the north, but from my personal experience traveling around different regions, I never felt they were less hospitable and willing to help.

 Image: Catania in Sicily to visit in September in Italy.